frederikme/TinderBotz/README.md

 new_matches = bot.getNewMatches()
 messaged_matches = bot.getChattedMatches()

-# - or simply get all matches (new+chatted) by default store_local=True as /data/matches.json
+# - or simply get all matches (new+chatted) by default store_local=True stored in /data/matches.json
 matches = bot.getAllMatches(store_local=False)

 # opening a chat can be done by ID
 bot.openChat(id=matches[0].getID())

-# send chats to the user (spammable)
+# send chats to a user (spammable)
 bot.sendMessage(toID=matches[0].getID(), message="hey")

-# possibilty to unmatch your match by giving their id
+# possibilty to unmatch your match by id
 bot.unMatch(id=matches[0].getID())

-# get a url to image (by default store_local=True and store the image as jpeg -> /data/images/matchid.jpg
+# returns a url to the image of the match (AND when by default store_local=True it will store the image as jpeg in /data/images/matchid.jpg
 bot.getImage(matches[0].getID(), store_local=False)
 ```